Portugal Travel Guide – Part 2

 However, August is also too hot for strolling around big cities and exploring nature too, so if your main goal is some hiking and so, perhaps you need to consider the earlier or next months.
-The best time for walking around all day is probably May or October, when the weather is very mild and pleasant without being boiling hot.
-The most of the rain falls in wintertime, which in Portugal is between November to March, although you are probably not going to struggle with freezing cold weather, if you decide to visit the country in this period.
-There is sun during winter too, so Central Portugal becomes one of the most attractive destinations during this time of the year.
-In south the weather is mild all year round, while in north it can get a bit of colder and you can expect even snowing, but not usually.
+The best time for walking around all day is probably May or October when the weather is very mild and pleasant without being boiling hot.
+The most of the rain falls in wintertime, which in Portugal is from November to March, although you are probably not going to struggle with freezing cold weather if you decide to visit the country in this period.
+There is the sun during winter too, so Central Portugal becomes one of the most attractive destinations during this time of the year.
+In the south, the weather is mild all year round, while in the north it can get a bit of colder and you can expect even snowing, but not usually.

-The easiest and most efficient way to travel inlands is by bus or train.
-Regional trains are usually cheaper and some of them offer a really scenic and breath-taking views.
+The easiest and most efficient way to travel inland is by bus or train.
+Regional trains are usually cheaper and some of them offer really scenic and breath-taking views.
 Accommodation in Portugal is usually cheaper compared than most of the western European countries.
-In almost every city and tow you can find a guesthouse or a small hotel on a very decent price and with a relatively high quality and comfort.
-In summertime, the accommodations at the beach resorts tend to get higher in price.
+In almost every city and town you can find a guesthouse or a small hotel at a very decent price and with a relatively high quality and comfort.
+In the summertime, the accommodations at the beach resorts tend to get higher in price.